“Nutrition is for real people. Statistical humans are of little interest.”

 (Thanks and apologies to Baloocartoons.com.)

-Most nutrition epidemiology articles contain some version the following statement in their conclusions:
+Most nutritional epidemiology articles contain some version the following statement in their conclusions:

 “We cannot rule out the possibility of unknown or residual confounding.”